-Accessible and Inclusive Tourism Toolkit for Businesses VisitEngland (9)
+VisitEngland 🛞 Accessible and Inclusive Tourism Toolkit for Businesses

-Accessible and Inclusive Tourism Toolkit for Businesses VisitEngland ® 1 Provide accessible ways for disabled customers to give feedback, acting and responding promptly to comments Gather the views of customers with accessibility requirements to help you provide inclusive tourism experiences, such as adding a question on accessibility to any customer surveys.
+Accessible and Inclusive Tourism Toolkit for Businesses VisitEngland (9) 1 Provide accessible ways for disabled customers to give feedback, acting and responding promptly to comments Gather the views of customers with accessibility requirements to help you provide inclusive tourism experiences, such as adding a question on accessibility to any customer surveys.
 You could also invite a local access group to visit or, for larger businesses, set up an Access Panel of people with different accessibility requirements.
 Pay them for their time and expertise.

-Request information at the time of booking to establish specific requirements Asking guests at the time of booking "do you, or those you are travelling with, have any accessibility requirements?" can help you make any necessary arrangements ahead of their arrival.
-It will also reassure the guest that you are keen to understand their individual requirements in order to provide a great experience.
+Request information at the time of booking to establish specific requirements Asking customers at the time of booking "do you, or those you are travelling with, have any accessibility or dietary requirements?" can help you make any necessary arrangements ahead of their arrival.
+It will also reassure the customer that you are keen to understand their individual requirements in order to provide a great experience.

 Provide an 'Access for All' section on your website Accessibility information needs to be easy for people to find on websites.
 Clearly signpost to this section from the homepage; do not hide the link in footer.
 Remember not everyone with accessibility requirements identifies with the term 'disabled' so use terminology rooted in accessibility and inclusion and avoid disability-focused language e.g. use the term 'accessibility/customers with accessibility requirements' rather than 'disabled/disability/special needs'.
 Ensure a link to your Accessibility Guide is prominent in this section.
-7 🛱 Provide sufficient accessible parking spaces and drop-off areas These spaces should be at least 2.4 metres wide with 1.2 metres hatching either side, level, marked out or effectively sign-posted and close to the entrance or in the best possible location.
-Ensure these spaces are not occupied by staff vehicles or vehicles that are not displaying a Blue Badge.
-Provide at least one designated parking bay per accessible bedroom and for any staff member who may require it.